ajmeese7/steam-summary/README.md

 A Steam profile visualizer.

-I looked around for a while for a good Steam profile visualizer but I could never find one that was up to my standards, so I started working on.
+I looked around for a while for a good Steam profile visualizer but I could never find one that was up to my standards, so I started working on one.

 ### Setup
 Edit the file `proxy.php` to include your API key here: